XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/list-xrp-as-an-exchange.md

         * The malicious actor could issue currency in the XRP Ledger by using the cold wallet, but that currency should not be valued by anyone (unless the exchange explicitly stated it was also a gateway).

         * If a malicious actor sets the asfRequireAuth flag for the account, that cannot be unset, although this only relates to issuing currency and should not affect an exchange that is not also a gateway.
-Any other settings a malicious actor sets or unsets with a master key can be reverted.
+Any other settings a malicious actor changes with a master key can be reverted.

 * One or more [_hot wallets_](issuing-and-operational-addresses.html#operational-addresses) to conduct the day-to-day business of managing customers' XRP withdrawals and deposits.
 For example, with a hot wallet, exchanges can securely support these types of automated XRP transfers.
 Hot wallets need to be online to service instant withdrawal requests.